 King George III appointed a Viceroy, Sir Gilbert Elliot, much to Paoli’s disgust, since he had hoped for the position himself.
 Embroiled in war and focusing on other colonial territories, Britain had few resources to invest in Corsica and withdrew from the island in 1796.
 Napoleon (himself Corsican) reconquered Corsica.
 Paoli had to flee again, and returned to London, where he lived for the rest of his life.

 Paoli appears in The Corsican Widow, my second Tales of Corsica novel, which was released on 10th May 2018.

 The precursor of Coca-Cola was invented by a Corsican

 A Corsican chemist, Angelo Mariani, invented a tonic drink made of coca leaves and wine, in 1863.
 The tonic was known as Vin Mariani.
 It was a huge success and led Mariani to introduce it to the U.S. as “French wine Cola”.
 Mariani even received a medal of appreciation from Pope Leo XIII.
 The Coca-Cola we know today in its non-alcoholic form was first made in 1885.

 The founder of the Coty perfume empire, which is now a $9 billion business, was Corsican.
 Coty was born Joseph Marie François Spoturno in Ajaccio in 1874 and was a descendant of an aunt of Napoleon.
 The name Coty was a variation on his mother’s maiden name, Coti.
 He moved to Paris and learned about perfumery.
 Some of his later scents were inspired by the Corsican maquis, the aromatic scrubland that covers much of the island.

-Join my Reader’s Club and receive a free copy of my Corsica story, ‘The Beekeeper’.
+Join my Reader’s Club and receive a free copy of two Corsican stories.